- /

 Linux packages get packaged in several ways with several tools.

-is a little unsafe - bad code can be introduced.
+APT is a little unsafe - bad code can be introduced.

 People try to install untrusted code and/or make code installable.

-code is reviewed by open-source devs: this is fallable, not scalable, and not really "secure".
+APT code is reviewed by open-source devs: this is fallable, not scalable, and not really "secure".

-, the node package manager.
+This happens with npm, the node package manager.

-is officially supported by canonical that is for ubuntu.
+There are several initiatives to approach this problem & snaps is officially supported by canonical that is for ubuntu.
 These can also run on any linux distro, not just ubuntu.

-, though, is just for ubuntu.
+APT, though, is just for ubuntu.

-GUI tools, in ubuntu, are installed with snap
+GUI tools, in ubuntu, are installed with snap.

 Mint & Redhat (distros of linux) need snaps installed - they don't come with it.